Featured Stories, MIT, News | June 11, 2016

 But demystifying climate science and making it accessible is more than the quantity of interactions; it’s the quality—early exposure to the reality of how climate science works.
 Scientists are people too, and great science findings don’t come without their own struggles.
 Studies have found that students’ interest in science drops off in middle and high school; this particularly holds for young girls.
 Part of this problem stems from an inability to relate to scientists, viewing them as innately talented while unable to see the scientific potential in themselves.
 These critical self-images contribute to disinterest in science and dissuade them from pursuing a scientific career.
 But a recent interventional study—designed to “confront students’ beliefs that scientific achievement reflects ability rather than effort by exposing students to stories of how accomplished scientists struggled and overcame challenges in their scientific endeavors”—illustrates that addressing the conflict can reframe students’ perception of what a scientist looks like and does.
 Science festivals can facilitate this internal dialog by providing a venue for an external one—communication with a local scientist mentor.
 Additionally, this can open students up to the possibility of investment in furthering their own science education.

-While showcasing the complexities of ocean modeling can be difficult, EAPS postdoc David Talmy along with some colleagues demonstrated some of issues that they address daily, with games.
+Showcasing the complexities of ocean science can be difficult, but EAPS graduate student Deepa Rao along with some colleagues developed Oceans Alive! for MIT’s Open House to distill some of issues that they address daily into games and demonstrations.
 In the wild, sea creatures may experience limited resources, like a lack of available prey.
-Using Swedish Fish, the group asked guests to “go fishing”—reaching for the treats with their eyes closed when prompted; each had a different number of candies available to them at any one time.
+In one activity, using Swedish Fish, the group asked guests to “go fishing”—reaching for the treats with their eyes closed when prompted; each had a different number of candies available to them at any one time.
 The drill symbolized how hunting strategies and prey abundance can affect an organism’s success.
-Reflecting on the event, Talmy was satisfied with the result.
+Reflecting on the event, EAPS postdoc David Talmy was satisfied with the result.
 “Playing the game prompted people to think a little bit more about some of the practical applications of our research, [and] I could communicate in a fairly simple way some of the mathematical elements of what we do, which I really enjoy.
 It can be quite difficult to communicate that.
 But it was the guests’ reactions that left an impression.
 “People really started to ask us about the mechanisms at play and how you can apply that to different situations.
 I saw the look of recognition in people’s faces as they were playing it, which was really satisfying.”